udamir/mosx/.docs/serializer.md

 The following serializers are currently avalible:
-- mpack
+- MpackSerializer
-- light
+- LightSerializer
-- schema (will be added soon)
+- SchemaSerializer

-## **Serializer: "mpack"**
+## **MpackSerializer**

-Simple serializer based on messagePack serializer.
+Simple serializer based on messagePack.
 Patch converted to array format and then encoded with notepack.io serialization.
 DecodeMap is not required for decoding:

 Zero array element is used for patch.op converted to number:
 | patch.op  | op  |